 Air Curtains 101: An air curtain, also known as an air door, employs a controlled stream of air aimed across an opening to create an air seal.
-This seal separates different environments while allowing a smooth, unhindered flow of traffic and unobstructed vision through the opening.
-Because air curtains help to contain heated or conditioned air, they provide sizeable energy savings and personal comfort when applied in industrial or commercial settings.
-Air curtains also help to stop the infiltration of flying insects.
+This seal separates different environments while allowing a smooth, uninterrupted flow of traffic and unobstructed vision through the opening.
+Because air curtains help to contain heated or conditioned air, they provide sizable energy savings and increased personal comfort when applied in industrial or commercial settings.
+Air curtains also help to stop the infiltration of pollutants and flying insects.

-There are two major types of air curtains: recirculating and non-recirculating (most common).
+There are two major types of air curtains: non-recirculating (most common) and recirculating.

 Non-recirculating Air Curtains

-Non-recirculating air curtains are more widely used than the recirculating type because they are easier and less costly to install and have lower maintenance costs.
+Non-recirculating air curtains are more widely used than the recirculating type because they are easier and less expensive to install and have lower maintenance costs.

 Recirculating Air Curtains

-Recirculating air curtains are mainly used in places with constant foot traffic such as supermarkets and store entrances.
+Recirculating air curtains are typically used in places with constant foot traffic such as supermarkets and store entrances.
 Berner’s recirculating air curtains are called Air Entrance Systems, as they are built into the entrance, usually when the entrance is being constructed.
-They emit air from a discharge grille on one side of the door opening, collect it through a receiving grille on the opposite side and return it through ductwork to the discharge grille.
+They emit air from a discharge grille on one side of the door opening, collect it through a receiving grille on the opposite side and returning it through duct-work to the discharge grille.
 The non-obtrusive wide stream of low-velocity air created by recirculating air curtains is more desirable for separating environments.

-For efficient air curtain performance, the angle of the discharge nozzle must be set correctly.
-An air curtain nozzle should be adjustable to aim inward or outward up to 20 degrees from the opening
+For efficient air curtain performance, setting the angle of the discharge nozzle correctly is crucial.
+An air curtain nozzle should be adjusted to aim inward or outward up to 20 degrees from the opening.

-The proper size, power rating and features needed for a particular air curtain application should be selected according to the following considerations:
+To select the proper size, power rating, and features for a particular air curtain application, consider the following:

-The first U.S. patent for air curtains (air doors) was issued in 1904 to Theophilus Van Kannel.
-However, the first recorded air curtain installation was not made until some 12 years later.
-Air curtains became increasingly popular in Europe throughout the late 1940s and 1950s.
-In 1956, Erling Berner brought the most advanced European air curtain technology to the United States and formed Berner Industries, the foundation of today’s Berner International.
-The first Berner air curtains were sold in the United States in 1960 for use on cold storage doorways.
-Berner International has been developing, designing, testing and manufacturing air curtains since 1956.
+Air curtains first came to the U.S. in 1904 when Theophilus Van Kannel received the patent for one.
+According to records, however, the first air curtain installation in the States wasn’t until 12 years later.
+In Europe, air curtains were becoming increasingly popular during the late 1940s and 1950s.
+Then, in 1956, Erling Berner brought the most advanced European air curtain technology to the United States and formed Berner Industries, the foundation of today’s Berner International.
+Used over cold storage doorways, the first Berner air curtains were manufactured and sold in 1960.

 To learn more about air curtains, take the free AEC Daily continuing education course online: “Air Curtains: Energy Savings & Occupant Comfort.”